Alcatel-Lucent woos new kinds of customers in race to prove itself

 Today it earns more than 90 percent of revenue from sales to global telecom operators, in particular a small handful of customers led by Verizon and AT&T. Combes often meets their CEOs in person to seal long-term contracts.

-In Internet equipment, where Alcatel-Lucent is not a recognized name, the number of potential customers may strain his travel schedule.
+In Internet equipment, where Alcatel-Lucent is not a recognised name, the number of potential customers may strain his travel schedule.

 The company first began selling so-called edge routers in 2004 that connect businesses, governments, universities and individuals to the networks run by phone and cable companies that then transport data traffic to and from the Internet.